Classification of elements in Long form periodic table, Ionization Energy and Oxidation numbers

 For the same element, the 3rd IP > 2nd IP > 1st IP for the same element due to the effect of positive charge increases, Group 2A nS² filled (stable) high IP, Group 5A nP3 half filled stable high IP, Group Zero nP6 completely filled (stable) high IP.

-- Neutral molecule: sum of oxidation numbers = zero
+- Neutral molecule: the sum of oxidation numbers = zero

-- Charged molecule (radical): sum of oxidation numbers = carried charge
+- Charged molecule (radical): the sum of oxidation numbers = carried charge